How to Make

 If you're a bread lover, nothing beats the tangy taste and chewy texture of sourdough bread.
 From its hard crust to its soft interior, sourdough bread has a unique flavor that is hard to resist.
 Although traditionally served with shellfish or seafood, sourdough bread can be served with most dishes, including red meats and poultry.

 Over the few years, I have tried many methods to reproduce the flavor of true San Francisco sourdough at home.
 My goal was to create a bread with equal or superior taste to the famous San Francisco bakeries of Boudin, Parisian, and Colombo.
 This article describes the process that I have developed that will produce excellent results in any home kitchen.
 My method is relatively simple, and if you currently bake any kind of yeast breads, you should have little difficulty following my recipe.
 While the start to finish time of baking this bread takes about 36 hours, there is very little to do most of this time.

 Start with a Starter

 Regular breads are made with commercial or engineered yeast.
 Sourdough breads are made from a starter.
 The starter (or sometimes called a sponge) is a flour and water mixture that contains the yeast used to rise the bread.
 You need a starter to make sourdough bread.
 To create a starter, you must first obtain some yeast.
 The only way to bake real San Francisco sourdough bread is to use a yeast culture from San Francisco.
 You can purchase dried yeast starters at some gourmet cook shops or larger health food stores.
 If you are associated with a cooking school or club, you might be able to get a bit of someone else's starter to start your own.
-On the net, Sourdoughs International sells various starters.
-In any case, you cannot bake authentic San Francisco sourdough bread with just any sourdough starter, and certainly not with one made from commercial yeast like Red Star or Fleischmann's.
+On the net, Sourdoughs International sells various starters from around the world which I find are excellent.
+In any case, you cannot bake authentic San Francisco sourdough bread with just any sourdough starter, and certainly not with one derived from commercial yeast like Red Star or Fleischmann's.